Karlstad Speedway: Karlstad

 For the 1989 season the city's speedway team was known as Karlstad and not Solkatterna.
 The following season a merger took place as the team competed as Eskilstuna and Karlstad.
 However, the merger only lasted for one season and the name reverted to Karlstad for the next 12 years.
 A mediocre period for the team ensued until the 1999 Swedish speedway season, when a change in the league structure saw the introduction of the Allsvenskan, which would form the division below the Elitserien the following season.
 In 1999 however, it was an additional league competition for teams finishing in the top four of division 1 and Karlstad finished 3rd in it.

 Return as Solkatterna

 The name of Solkatterna returned for the 2003 Swedish speedway season but the team initially struggled to perform before gaining promotion to the Allsvenskan for the 2007 Swedish speedway season.
 The team led by chairman Anders Berglund signed riders such as Stefan Dannö, Daniel Nermark, Kauko Nieminen and Claus Vissing.
 The team attempted unsuccessfully to make it back to the Elitserien despite a second-place finish in 2009.
 The team competed until the end of the 2012 Swedish speedway season by which time they were in the third tier of Swedish speedway.

 Speedway 054

 After a ten-year absence the city saw speedway again with a team called Speedway 054.
 The team competed in the 2022 Swedish speedway season in the third tier, despite a dispute between the promotions of the Speedway 054 and former Solkatterna team.

+Second return as Solkatterna

+The team once again rode as Solkatterna during the 2023 Swedish speedway season in the Allsvenskan.
+The team topped the regular season league table the following season in 2024 and in the play-off final against Griparna, secured the title and recorded a 19-match unbeaten season.